WCC FAQ’s 2019

-You need to be a paid-up member of Wokingham Cycling Club to get access to WCC’s regular club rides.
-Take a look at the FAQs below which should cover everything you need to know about the club.
-If you have any questions that are not answered then drop us an email to [email protected]
+Once you’re a paid-up member of Wokingham Cycling Club (WCC) you’ll get access to WCC’s regular club rides and events.
+In the meantime, take a look at the FAQs below which should cover everything you need to know about the WCC.
+If you have any questions that are not answered then drop us an email at [email protected]

 Why do I have to be a member to ride with you?

 Established in 2013, WCC has grown from a handful of cycling enthusiasts to a club with c.200 paid-up, active ride members in 2019.
 WCC is reliant on its volunteers, including over 40 Ride Leaders, to operate a structure that helps us to organise rides and other events in an inclusive and efficient manner.
 Active members and their annual subscriptions allow WCC to develop, plan and implement a programme aimed at providing benefits to all members.

 What will I get as a paid-up member?